Alfred Tarski: Logical notions

 Solomon Feferman and Vann McGee further discussed Tarski's proposal in work published after his death.
 Feferman (1999) raises problems for the proposal and suggests a cure: replacing Tarski's preservation by automorphisms with preservation by arbitrary homomorphisms.
 In essence, this suggestion circumvents the difficulty Tarski's proposal has in dealing with a sameness of logical operation across distinct domains of a given cardinality and across domains of distinct cardinalities.
 Feferman's proposal results in a radical restriction of logical terms as compared to Tarski's original proposal.
 In particular, it ends up counting as logical only those operators of standard first-order logic without identity.

-McGee (1996) provides a precise account of what operations are logical in the sense of Tarski's proposal in terms of expressibility in a language that extends first-order logic by allowing arbitrarily long conjunctions and disjunctions, and quantification over arbitrarily many variables.
+Vann McGee (1996) provides a precise account of what operations are logical in the sense of Tarski's proposal in terms of expressibility in a language that extends first-order logic by allowing arbitrarily long conjunctions and disjunctions, and quantification over arbitrarily many variables.
 "Arbitrarily" includes a countable infinity.